magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 Often it happens that some validations are not executable directly on the client-side.
 However, thanks to ajax machinery, you can bring the result of a server-side only validation on the the client-side.
-The `valid-email-domain` is one of such a case.
+The `valid-email-domain?` is one of such a case.
 Let's see how.

 ## First step - Create a server only validator